salman13s/Bachelorarbeit/README.md

 Bachelorarbeit zum Thema AKS-Primzahltest

 ## thesis
-1. the thesis contains a theoretical overview of the AKS-Algorithm and the proof of correctness(all in german)
+1. the thesis contains a theoretical overview of the AKS-Algorithm and a proof of correctness(all in german)
-2. it also contains the runtime analysis of each step of the AKS-algorithm(including plots)
+2. The thesis also contains the runtime analysis of each step of the AKS-algorithm(including plots).
+You can access the plots by simply going to the directory named plots.

 ## prerequisites